Skip to main content

 Gatwick Airport

-Gatwick has a luggage storage service at both North and South terminals (the only two terminal at Gatwick), located by the arrivals area.
+Gatwick has a luggage storage service at both North and South terminals (the only two terminals at Gatwick), located by the arrivals area.

 Stansted Airport

-The left luggage system is operated by Air Wise, and located at the International Arrival landside concourse.
+The left luggage system is operated by Excess Baggage, and located at the International Arrival landside concourse.

 London City Airport